Clinical syndromes in arterial hypertension. Arterial hypertension: what is it? Syndromes with high blood pressure

 • Stage I – no target organ damage is observed;

-• Stage II - dysfunction of one or more target organs;
+• Stage II – disruption of the functioning of one or more target organs;

 • Stage III – a combination of target organ damage with associated clinical diseases.

-Types of isolated arterial hypertension: systolic - the upper pressure is more than 141, the lower - less than 89, diastolic - the upper pressure is normal, the lower is more than 91.
+Types of isolated arterial hypertension: systolic - upper pressure is more than 141, lower - less than 89, diastolic - upper pressure is normal, lower pressure is more than 91.

-Forms of arterial hypertension in accordance with the level of pressure increase:
+Forms of arterial hypertension according to the level of pressure increase:

-• mild hypertension - corresponds to the I degree of increase in blood pressure;
+• mild hypertension – corresponds to the first degree of increase in blood pressure;

 • moderate hypertension – corresponds to the II degree of increase in blood pressure;

-• severe hypertension - corresponds to the III degree of increase in blood pressure.
+• severe hypertension – corresponds to the third degree of increase in blood pressure.

 Reasons for development

 Arterial hypertension is a syndrome that can be a manifestation of many diseases.
-There are a number of contributing factors:
+There are a number of predisposing factors:

 • heredity;

-• obesity - increases the risk of hypertension by 5-6 times, due to the occurrence of metabolic syndrome.
-Excess weight also contributes to the onset of atherosclerosis, which leads to vasoconstriction and an increase in blood pressure;
+• obesity – increases the risk of hypertension by 5-6 times, due to the occurrence of metabolic syndrome.
+Excess weight also contributes to the occurrence of atherosclerosis, which leads to vasoconstriction and increased blood pressure;

-• increased consumption of sodium chloride (table salt) more than 6 g per day increases blood pressure.
-Sodium increases osmotic pressure, due to which the volume of circulating blood and cardiac output increases;
+• Increased consumption of sodium chloride (table salt) more than 6 g per day contributes to an increase in blood pressure.
+Sodium increases osmotic pressure, which causes an increase in circulating blood volume and cardiac output;

 • insufficient potassium intake;